khadermohamed/school-portal/README.md

 1. Navigate to http://localhost:5002
 2. Click "Manage Scores" or go to Grades menu
 3. Click "Create New Grade"
-4. Select a valid student from the dropdown menu (fetched directly from the Students Service)
+4. Enter a valid Student ID (from Students Service)
 5. Fill in course name and score
 6. Submit the form

 ### 3. Test Inter-Service Communication
-- Try adding a grade via direct API request with a non-existent Student ID
+- Try adding a grade with a non-existent Student ID
 - The Grades Service will call the Students Service API
 - You should see a validation error: "The selected student does not exist."